engrmahabub/wee/syntax/syntax.md

 write
 ```
 **Note:**
-* Wee is using single dispatch to identify first parameter.
+* Wee is using single dispatch to identify first parameter;
+* If the type is public, it''s constructor should be also public;
+* Methods of a type can be private to module or public;
+* Constructors and methods can be overloaded using multiple dispatch;
-* Methods must be bublic otherwise can be used only in current module.
+* Constructors and methods can be overwritten in other modules;

+## Inheritance and Polymorphism

+Can be done at module level.
+Wee do not have classes, it has only user defined types.
+However doing an explicit design you can create a type hierarchy similar to OOP.

+We can define a new type based on existing type using symbol "<:".
+This will inherit all methods of the original type, including the constructor.

+We can create new methods and a new constructor.
+The new constructor can call the super constructor explicit.
+Nothing is implicit in Wee.

+Using this technique, one module can extend user defined types in any other module, including the core library modules.
+So Wee is a modular language.

 **Read Next:** [Composite Types](composite.md)